SyndiShanX/Update-Classes/README.md

 * Run `python Update-Classes.py` in Terminal

+* Enter the Directory for your Theme File

-* The Updated File will be Output to the Current Directory Opened in Terminal as Output.txt
+* The Updated File will be Output to the Current Directory Opened in Terminal as Output.css

+## To use Executable:

+* Download `Update-Classes.exe` from the [Releases](https://github.com/SyndiShanX/Update-Classes/releases) Page

+* Run `Update-Classes.exe`

+* Enter the Directory for your Theme File

+* The Updated File will be Output to the Current Directory as Output.css